websemantics/codepen-puppeteer/README.md

 - Skip already downloaded pens
 - Easy to debug using screenshots
 - Custom template pages
-- Easy to follow commented source code with comments
+- Easy to follow source code with comments

 ## Usage